Moody's cuts Canada's banks, warns of fat consumer debt, frothy home prices

 - Rating agency cites debt, home prices

-- Bombardier steps down as Bombardier chairman
+- Beaudoin steps down from executive role

 - Global markets mixed so far